Avoid Equivolume and Use These 6 Proven Charts

 6. Difficulty in Comparing Volumes Across Different Periods

 Equivolume charts also make it difficult to compare trading volume during different periods, as there is no ability to measure the distance between price and time intervals.
-As a result, traders must use more detailed charting forms to accurately compare volumes across multiple periods.
+As a result, traders must use more detailed charting to accurately compare volumes across multiple periods.

 7. The Best Charting Software does Not support Equivolume Chart